Environmental issues in Egypt: Pollution damage

 Air and water pollution in Cairo have a destructive effect on the many monuments in the city.
 The Sultan Al-Ghuri Complex, for example, is one of many buildings in the center of the city which is covered in a gray and black crust from the air pollution.
 Al-Ghuri is representative of issues of decay of historic buildings in Cairo, both because it is an important medieval site including a funerary complex and mosque, and because the encrustation that appears on it has been studied in detail.
 Other sites examined in detail in the Greater Cairo area include the pyramids at Giza, Bab Zuweila, Al-Azhar Mosque, and the Cairo Citadel.

 The black crust appears on the top parts of outside walls of monuments and other places of cultural and historical importance as a result of combustion of carbonaceous gases in an environment of rising humidity.
 In addition, white crusts and efflorescences appear on the lower sections of these walls.
 White crusts are formed by halite, or rock salt, depositions because of an increase in soil salinity.
-The rising, salt-loaded water table in the Nile Delta, where Cairo is located, deposits salts in foundation stones of monuments that rise up buildings through capillary action and are left behind as the water evaporates.
+The rising, salt-loaded water table in the Nile Delta, where Cairo is located, deposits salts in monuments' foundation stones that rise up buildings through capillary action and are left behind as the water evaporates.
 The water table is rising throughout Egypt for a variety of reasons.
 These include sewage leakage and infiltration, factory or agricultural runoff, and inadequate groundwater pumping.

 Buildings made of limestone like Al-Ghuri are susceptible to erosion by pollution because the crust that forms disrupts the integrity of the stone and falls off, removing the outer surface of the building with it.
-Many sites from the early Islamic era are falling into disrepair because of salt deposition from air and groundwater pollution as well as other destructive phenomena, and a major rescue effort is currently unfeasible because of the political and economic climate of Egypt.
+Many sites from the early Islamic era are falling into disrepair because of salt deposition from air and groundwater pollution as well as other destructive phenomena.
+A major rescue effort is currently unfeasible because of Egypt's political and economic climate.
 Salty and wet environments also lead to microbial growth.
-Without regular cleaning, historic buildings made of limestone, because of their high porosity, will continue to decay as a result of biological colonization.
+Without regular cleaning, historic buildings made of limestone, due to their high porosity, will continue to decay as a result of biological colonization.